3 Reasons to Work With a Licensed Roofer for Repairs to Your Roof

 Admin • September 21, 2017

-When you need work done on your roof, make sure that any contractor you hire is a licensed roofing contractor with the California Contractors State License Board or CSLB.
+When you need work done on your roof, make sure that any contractor you hire is a licensed roofing contractor with the California Contractors State License Board, or CSLB.
 Hiring a licensed contractor provides you with benefits and protections you will not receive if you hire an individual or company that is not licensed with the CSLB.

 #1 A Licensed Contractor Will Never Ask You for Illegal Payments

-I In the state of California, all home construction contractors are only allowed to request a down payment up to $1,000 or 10 percent of the total contract before they start working on a job for you.
+In the state of California, all home construction contractors are only allowed to request a down payment up to $1,000 or 10 percent of the total contract before they start working on a job for you.
 Whichever number is less is the number they are allowed to ask you for.

 For example, if your contract is only $800, a contractor can only ask you for $80 before they complete the work.
-If your contract is for $10,000, they can ask you for $1,000 down payment.
+If your contract is for $10,000, they can ask you for a $1,000 down payment.
 If the job is larger than $10,000, they can only ask you for a down payment of $1,000 since the law defaults to whichever option is less.

 You should never be asked to pay more than the amounts listed above before a contractor starts a job for you.
 When a contractor asks you for more than the legal down payment, they are not following the CSLB’s licensing requirements.